wy-luke/2021-Updated-Coursera-Deep-Learning-Specialization-Assignments/README.md

-# 2021 Updated Coursera Deep Learning Specialization Assigments
+# 2021 Updated Coursera Deep Learning Specialization Assignments

-[Coursera](https://www.coursera.org) / [DeepLearning.AI](http://deeplearning.ai) updated its Deep Learning Specialization in 2021.
-This update has some new assigments and some new videos.
+[Coursera](https://www.coursera.org) / [DeepLearning.AI](http://deeplearning.ai) have updated their **Deep Learning Specialization** in 2021.
+This update contains some **new assignments** and some new videos.
+So I put my own assignments here for record.
+And hope it could be helpful to those who are learning these courses❤.

-There is no Course 1 and 3, cause Course 1 has no new assigment and Course 3 has no assigment.
+This repo has no Course 1 and 3, cause **Course 1 has no new assignment and Course 3 has no assignment.**

-These are all from my own assigment.

-**Please do not directly copy to your assigment.**
+**Please do not directly copy to your assignment.**

-**Please do not directly copy to your assigment.**
+**Please do not directly copy to your assignment.**

-**Please do not directly copy to your assigment.**
+**Please do not directly copy to your assignment.**

 ## 2021 Update Change Log